roryp/blog/README.md

    ```bash
    mvn clean package
    ```
-   This compiles your source code and produces an executable JAR in the `target` directory.
+   This command compiles your source code and produces an executable JAR file in the `target` directory.

 ### Running the Application

 1. **Start the LLM Service:**
-   Run the following commands to ensure Ollama is ready:
+   Make sure Ollama is up and running:
    ```bash
    ollama pull phi4
    ollama run phi4
    ```
 2. **Launch the Application:**
-   Execute the JAR file:
+   Execute the following command to start the application:
    ```bash
    java -jar target/your-app.jar
    ```
-   The Swing-based UI will display live metrics.
-After a brief simulation period, an LLM-generated performance report will appear in the console.
+   A Swing-based UI will appear, displaying live metrics.
+After a brief simulation period, an LLM-generated performance report will be output to the console.

+---

 ## Leveraging Azure Service Bus for Scalable Messaging

-While in-memory queues work well for testing or small applications, enterprise environments require the advanced features provided by Azure Service Bus.
-Its benefits include:
+In-memory queues are great for development and testing, but enterprise-level applications demand more.
+Azure Service Bus provides a powerful messaging backbone that offers:

 - **Decoupling:**
-  Keeps the core application responsive by offloading message processing.
+  By offloading message processing, your core application remains responsive even under heavy load.
 - **Scalability:**
-  Dynamically adjusts to workload changes, eliminating the need for constant overprovisioning.
+  It dynamically adjusts to workload changes, reducing the need for overprovisioning resources.
 - **Resilience:**
-  Provides durability through message persistence, automatic retries, and dead-letter queues.
+  With features like message persistence, automatic retries, and dead-letter queues, your messaging system is built to withstand failures.

-The integration of Azure Service Bus in your Java application not only enhances scalability but also abstracts the messaging infrastructure.
-Below is a sample producer implementation that follows the **Modern Web App (MWA) pattern**.
+Below is a sample producer implementation that demonstrates how to integrate Azure Service Bus using the **Modern Web App (MWA) pattern**.

-### Producer Implementation (Main Application)
+### Sample Producer Implementation

 ```java
 import org.springframework.cloud.stream.function.StreamBridge;